Hatch, John Davis

 - John Davis Hatch papers, 1790-1995

 - Oral history interview with John Davis Hatch, 1979 Aug.
 30-1980 Nov.
 7

-- Image Gallery items from other collections related to Hatch, John Davis
+- Image and Media Gallery items from other collections related to Hatch, John Davis

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with John Davis Hatch, 1964 June 8, Archives of American Art, Smithsonian Institution.